Ryan Jack: Rangers

-Jack signed a three-year contract with Scottish Premiership club Rangers on 1 June 2017.
+Jack signed a three-year contract with Rangers on 1 June 2017.
 Upon signing, the former Aberdeen captain said that he was a huge Rangers fan growing up and that it was an "honour and a privilege" to join the club he supported.
-He made his debut for Rangers against Luxembourgish side Progrès Niederkorn in the first qualifying round of the 2017–18 UEFA Europa League on 29 June 2017, a tie which Rangers lost 2–1 on aggregate after losing 2–0 away from home.
+He made his debut against Luxembourgish side Progrès Niederkorn in the first qualifying round of the 2017–18 UEFA Europa League on 29 June 2017, a tie which Rangers lost 2–1 on aggregate after losing 2–0 away from home.

 On Rangers' first visit to Aberdeen since his move, Jack started the game but was sent off in the second half for a bad tackle, although his team won the match 2–1.
-It was the fourth red card in the 2017–18 season (two were rescinded after reviews).
+It was his fourth red card in the 2017–18 season (two were rescinded after reviews).
 In January 2018, Rangers confirmed that Jack required surgery on a knee injury sustained in a match the previous month, ruling him out of action for some time.

 Jack signed a new contract with Rangers in December 2018, due to run until the end of the 2020–21 season.
 On 29 December, he scored his first Rangers goal in the Old Firm derby against Celtic, a match which Rangers won 1–0.
 In October 2019 he signed a new four-year contract with the club.

 Jack helped Rangers win the 2020–21 Scottish Premiership, their first league championship since 2011.
 In the later part of the season he was troubled by a calf injury that required surgery, he eventually returning to the team in early November 2021.
+He scored the opening goal in the 2022 Scottish Cup final as Rangers overcame Hearts 2–0 after extra time, three days after losing the 2022 UEFA Europa League final to Eintracht Frankfurt in a penalty shootout.

+Jack signed a one-year contract extension with Rangers in May 2023, but missed much of the subsequent season through injury and was allowed to depart on a free transfer in June 2024.

+Esenler Erokspor

+In September 2024, Jack signed for Turkish side Esenler Erokspor.